sourcefrog/mutants-remote/terraform/aws/README.md

 The Terraform module in this directory will configure some of the static resources required to run mutants-remote on AWS.

+Resources are created in the account and the default region of the credentials provided when running Terraform.

 ## Building infrastructure

 Before applying this module, you must first create an AWS account and obtain the necessary credentials.
 It is  strongly recommended that you create a dedicated account for mutants-remote.